Skip to main content

 Before taking this medicine

-You should not use this medicine if you are allergic to metformin or sitagliptin (Januvia), or if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use metformin and sitagliptin if you are allergic to it, or if you have severe kidney disease or metabolic acidosis (including diabetic ketoacidosis).

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 This may be more likely if you have other medical conditions, a severe infection, chronic alcoholism, or if you are 65 or older.
 Ask your doctor about your risk.

 If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking metformin and sitagliptin.
-Be sure your caregivers know ahead of time that you are using this medication.
+Make sure that your healthcare provider knows ahead of time that you are using this medication.

-Follow your doctor's instructions about using this medicine if you are pregnant or you become pregnant.
-Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.
+It is not known if metformin and sitagliptin will harm an unborn baby.
+Follow your doctor's instructions about using metformin and sitagliptin if you are pregnant or you become pregnant.
+Controlling diabetes is very important during pregnancy.

-Metformin may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
-Talk to your doctor about your risk.
+This medicine may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
+Talk to your doctor about your risk

 How should I take metformin and sitagliptin?